-The test equipment shall be capable of accurately measuring the mechanical properties described in Part A of this standard.
-The equipment shall be certified by an independent certification organisation.
+The test equipment shall be capable of accurately measuring the mechanical properties described in PART A of this standard.
+An independent calibration laboratory shall calibrate the test equipment.

 Note: The use of load and deflection measuring devices that are accurate to within 1% of the actual measurement is preferred.